CanvasMC LogoCanvasMC Docs

 Finally, we deschedule the region from the tick scheduler.
 This means the region will no longer tick at all, ever.
 If new regions are created, they will also execute the same process as the other regions until all of them are done.

 When a world is running its global tick during unload, it skips the global tick and skips the tick until all regions are finished unloading.
-When all regions are finished unloading the global tick finalizes the world unload, by halting the chunk system and releasing the level storage lock.
-This also removes it from all 3 world holders:
+When all regions are finished unloading the global tick finalizes the world unload by halting the chunk system, releasing the level storage lock, saving the level data, etc. This also removes it from all 3 world holders:

 • RegionizedServer#worlds